The NSF NCAR Mesa Lab and Fleischmann buildings will be closed on Monday, Dec. 23, due to nearby water leak.

 Intent ≠ impact

-When you say something harmful, it still hurts whether or not you meant it to.
+When you say something unintentionally hurtful, it still hurts whether or not you meant it to.
 As an analogy — if you tread on someone’s foot and they tell you it hurt, you apologize and step off.
 You don’t spend time explaining that you didn’t mean to step on them, and so therefore, they shouldn’t be hurt.

-Be aware of intersectionality
+Be aware of multiple identities

 Disagree with content, not tone